Dizziness can be debilitating

 MANAGEMENT DURING THE CHRONIC (LONG TERM) PHASE

-Once the acute phase of labyrinthitis has settled (usually within one week or earlier),
+Once the acute phase of labyrinthitis has settled (usually within one week or earlier), movement is important for the brain to compensate and re-calibrate.

 - Increase physical activity